oke11o/sabcore-website/content/english/career/_index.md

 ---
-title: "Career"
+title: "Join Our Team"
-meta_title: "Career Opportunities"
+meta_title: "Career Opportunities at SabCore"
-description: "Join our team"
+description: "Be part of the team that's revolutionizing load testing with AI"
+image: "/images/career-hero.png"
 draft: false
 ---

-[Add your career overview content here]